 What we do know is that there are currently over 500,000 acres of Tempranillo cultivated in Spain.
 To put that figure in perspective, according to the most recent USDA report, there are about 620,000 acres of wine grapes planted in all of California.
 California's leading grapes include Cabernet Sauvignon (94,670 acres), Chardonnay (90,684 acres), Pinot noir (48,041 acres), Merlot (35,962 acres), and Zinfandel (39,578 acres) — suffice to say, all peanuts compared to Spain's 500,000-plus acres of Tempranillo alone.

-Despite its enormous importance in Europe, obviously Tempranillo has a long ways to go before catching on with American consumers.
+Despite its enormous importance in Europe, obviously, Tempranillo has a long way to go before catching on with American consumers.
 Although it's been only within the past 20 years that most American wine lovers have even heard of the variety, we know from historical accounts that the grape was first introduced to California during the late 1800s, and first known as Valdepeñas.
-According the U.C.
+According to the U.C.
 Davis Foundation Plant Services page:

-Thus, for most of the twentieth century Tempranillo was listed in California and USDA grape acrage and crush reports as Valdepeñas.
+Thus, for most of the twentieth century, Tempranillo has been listed in California and USDA grape acreage and crush reports as Valdepeñas.
 Whatever its moniker, it was considered a very minor variety — primarily because most of it was planted in warmer regions (i.e., south of Lodi) of the Central Valley, where it produced nondescript wines going into “jug” generic blends and fortified bottlings.

 According to the 1972 University of California Grape Acreage Report, for instance, a total of 219,722 acres of wine grapes were planted in the entire state.
 In those days, Carignan (a big component in jug reds) was California's leading wine grape, with 28,549 acres.
 At the time, there were only 10,525 acres of Cabernet Sauvignon planted; but also, a fairly respectable amount of Valdepeñas, with 2,093 acres (more than twice as much as all the Tempranillo planted in California today!).

-Admittedly, even the finest Tempranillo based reds of the world — not just those of California and Oregon, but also classic regions like Spain's Rioja and Ribera del Duero regions — do not have the obvious, fragrant fruit perfumes of grapes like, say, Pinot noir or Zinfandel, nor the pungent dark berry profiles of a Cabernet Sauvignon or Merlot.
-The aromas of a top Tempranillo reds are always much more subtle: more like hints or subtle suggestions of berryish fruit, more often than not encased in equally faint notes of leather, tobacco, red meat and/or earthy nuances.
+Admittedly, even the finest Tempranillo-based reds of the world — not just those of California and Oregon, but also classic regions like Spain's Rioja and Ribera del Duero regions — do not have the obvious, fragrant fruit perfumes of grapes like, say, Pinot noir or Zinfandel, nor the pungent dark berry profiles of a Cabernet Sauvignon or Merlot.
+The aromas of top Tempranillo reds are always much more subtle: more like hints or subtle suggestions of berryish fruit, more often than not encased in equally faint notes of leather, tobacco, red meat, and/or earthy nuances.

 Lodi's Markus Bokisch broke ground on his Bokisch Vineyards in 1996.
 He felt that one of his first plantings of Spanish varieties — in Liberty Oaks Vineyard, selected for the restrictive, shallow loamy clay defining Lodi's Jahant AVA — was an ideal site for plant material that he sourced directly from Spain (a clone now registered as Tempranillo 12 by U.C.
 Davis' Foundation Plant Services).
 For most of the past 20 years, Bokisch Tempranillos have been produced in a supple, meaty, moderately weighted style with quiet yet pretty red berry aromas that invite immediate consumption.

 In recent years Bokisch Vineyards has also been offering a "Gran Reserva" style of Tempranillo that is aged an extra four years in wood and bottle.
 The wines have proven to have gained remarkable breadth and structure from the additional tannin and oxidation gained from the extended aging.
-What this proves is that Tempranillo's tannin structue, which comes across as very round and appealing when wines are consumed young, can be transformed into something much sturdier and longer lived if kept longer in barrels.
-Cabernet Sauvignon, Sangiovese and Mourvèdre are among the few other black skinned grapes that have proven to be similar to Tempranillo in terms of that flexibility, or adaptation, in their tannin components, producing wines that only gain in strength and muscle when exposed to longer periods of oxidation during barrel aging.
+What this proves is that Tempranillo's tannin structure, which comes across as very round and appealing when wines are consumed young, can be transformed into something much sturdier and longer-lived if kept longer in barrels.
+Cabernet Sauvignon, Sangiovese, and Mourvèdre are among the few other black-skinned grapes that have proven to be similar to Tempranillo in terms of that flexibility, or adaptation, in their tannin components, producing wines that only gain in strength and muscle when exposed to longer periods of oxidation during barrel aging.

 Bokisch Vineyards co-owner Liz Bokisch, for instance, loves to suggest her Tempranillo with pork tenderloin or chicken mole; but you may find Tempranillo characteristics to be even more distinctive when tasted with dark, rangy meats of muscle-using animals such as lamb, venison, bison, goat, wild pig, goose, duck or squab.

-But perhaps the most magic happens when Tempranillo based reds are served with lamb — lamb chops, roasted legs of lamb, almost any kind of lamb, cooked almost any way.
-Best yet, it doesn’t have to be elaborate — it can be as simple as as ground lamb burgers.
-As long as the gamy, grassy taste of lamb is involved, you’ll understand why for centuries many of the world’s greatest wine and food matches have involved copious glasses of Tempranillo.
+But perhaps the most magic happens when Tempranillo-based reds are served with lamb — lamb chops, roasted legs of lamb, almost any kind of lamb, cooked almost any way.
+Best yet, it doesn’t have to be elaborate — it can be as simple as ground lamb burgers.
+As long as the game, grassy taste of lamb is involved, you’ll understand why for centuries many of the world’s greatest wine and food matches have involved copious glasses of Tempranillo.